scalableminds/webknossos/docs/datasets.md

 - KNOSSOS file hierarchy
 - [Read more about the supported file formats and details](./data_formats.md#conversion-with-webknossosorg)

-Once the data is uploaded (and potentially converted), you can further configure a dataset [Settings](./datasets.md#configuring-datasets) and double-check layer properties, finetune access rights & permission, or set default values for rendering.
+Once the data is uploaded (and potentially converted), you can further configure a dataset [Settings](./datasets.md#configuring-datasets) and double-check layer properties, finetune access rights & permissions, or set default values for rendering.

 ### Working with Neuroglancer and BossDB dataset
 On webKnossos.org you can work directly with